Living with a Disability

 It took a long time for me to feel comfortable with myself.
 My teens had passed in a blur of self-loathing regarding my body (tape measure, thighs and many tears; need I say more?)

 What could possibly go wrong?
-Umm quite a lot as it happens.
+Umm, quite a lot as it happens.

-I had experienced Pelvic Girdle Pain thoughout my last two pregnancies, to the extent that I couldn’t walk at all with my third child.
+I had experienced Pelvic Girdle Pain throughout my last two pregnancies, to the extent that I couldn’t walk at all with my third child.
 After the birth I spent a year receiving intensive physio, I regained a good portion of my mobility although my pelvis was never pain-free but I was working towards being able to run again.
-I was optimistically driving to a physio appointment when somebody crashed into the back of my car and in seconds all my hard work unraveled.
+I was optimistically driving to a physio appointment when somebody crashed into the back of my car and in seconds all my hard work unravelled.
 I sustained some damage to my spine, my ligaments tore and my weakened pelvis became even more unstable.

 Although I was in too much pain to stand or walk unaided it never actually crossed my mind that could now be my permanent state.
 I had worked hard on my health before and I was prepared to again.
 However, after numerous tests, x-rays and MRI scans when my consultant uttered the words, “I am sorry there is nothing we can do for you”, I felt such a huge blind panic I could literally feel me retreating inside of myself and that’s where I intended to stay.

-It isn’t hard to be invisible in a wheelchair, or using crutches.
+It isn’t hard to be invisible in a wheelchair or using crutches.
 I felt like nobody saw me anymore but then I didn’t know who I wanted them to see.